 - If you’re restoring your device from a backup, you can follow the directions on the screen after selecting that option

 No, it’s not inherently illegal to jailbreak your iPhone.
 However, some device manufacturers claim jailbreaking violates the Digital Millennium Copyright Act.
 Furthermore, as jailbreaking gives users access to a wider variety of content and apps for download, users might accidentally download copyrighted content, which is illegal.

 Here’s what to do instead of jailbreaking your phone

-While it is relatively common to bundle software with hardware, not all devices are created equal.
-Some laptops and phones will make it relatively easy for you to install software, while others won’t.
+Not all devices are created equal.
+Some laptops and phones will make it relatively easy for you to install software and make modifications, while others don’t.

 Make a conscious decision before buying: Does the default software have the capabilities you expect, or can you install the operating system you want?

 If you get a Laptop with Windows installed, do a quick search to see how well Linux runs on it.
-If you’re getting a phone, you might be interested in an Android alternative like LineageOS (formerly Cyanogen Mod).
+If you’re getting a phone, you might want to avoid Apple devices altogether and pick an Android alternative that allows modification and other changes.

 You can also contact your local hackerspace or library about tips and communities (or even start one of your own).

 Can Apple see if you jailbreak your iPhone?

 Yes, but not remotely.
 If you take your iPhone to a physical store to get it repaired though, Apple can detect if you’ve jailbroken your iPhone when it runs a diagnostics test and might not service it.